abbottk/cs519-Project/Deliverables/InstallmentFinal/InstallmentFinal.md

 - Attitude to Recovery: E likes taking risk when given an opportunity to use new things.
 New technology excites em and encourages em to try something new.
 But e won't spend an excessive amount of  time in experimenting with new products.

 **Technology and Interaction**
 - Interaction Style: E likes interacting in different ways.
-E prefers emails or voice calls to of text messages.
+E prefers emails or voice calls over text messages.
 - Approach to Technology: E prefers to use the best and latest available in market.
 Eir choices are always the top grosser mobile apps and newest gadgets available.

 ## Presentation